codx-dev/msgpacker/README.md

 // this convenience derive macro will implement `Packable` and `Unpackable`
 #[derive(MsgPacker)]
 pub struct City {
-    // A `String` implements `MsgPacker` by default
     name: String,

+    // The traits are implemented for stdlib collections.
+If you have a custom map, you can use the
-    // Maps have a special treatment on the protocol.
-This directive will automatically
+    // directive `#[msgpacker(map)]` so the traits will be automatically implemented through the
-    // implement `MsgPacker` for any map-like type (i.e. interacts with iterators of key/value
+    // iterators of the map.
-    // pairs).
-    #[msgpacker(map)]
     inhabitants_per_street: HashMap<String, u64>,

-    // Arrays also have a special treatment on the protocol.
-This directive will automatically
-    // implement `MsgPacker` for any iterator of types that implements `MsgPacker`.
-    // This is not implemented by default because there is a special case for `Vec<u8>`, that
-    // has a dedicated protocol binary format.
-    #[msgpacker(array)]
+    // This is also automatically implemented.
+The manual implementation is via `#[msgpacker(array)]`.
     zones: Vec<String>,
 }